 - 3 cups chopped peeled fresh peaches

-- In a large bowl, beat eggs on high speed for 3 minutes.
+- Beat eggs on high speed 3 minutes.
 Beat in vanilla and salt.
 Gradually add sugar, beating until mixture becomes thick and lemon-colored.
 Fold in biscuit mix.
 Spread in prepared pan.

-- Bake at 375° for 8-10 minutes or until cake springs back when lightly touched.
-Cool for 5 minutes.
-Invert onto a kitchen towel dusted with confectioners’ sugar.
-Gently peel off waxed paper.
-Roll up cake in the towel jelly-roll style, starting with a short side.
+- Bake until cake springs back when lightly touched, 8-10 minutes.
+Cool 5 minutes.
+Invert onto a clean kitchen towel dusted with confectioners’ sugar.
+Gently peel off parchment paper.
+Roll up cake in towel jelly-roll style, starting with a short side.
 Cool completely on a wire rack.

-- For filling, in a small bowl, beat cream until it begins to thicken.
+- Meanwhile, beat cream until it begins to thicken.
 Add 3 tablespoons confectioners' sugar; beat until stiff peaks form.

-- Unroll cake; spread half of whipped cream over cake to within 1/2 in. of edges.
+- To assemble, unroll cake; spread half of whipped cream over cake to within 1/2 in. of edges.
 Top with peaches and remaining whipped cream.
-Roll up again.
+Roll up again, without towel.
 Place seam side down on a serving platter.
 Dust with remaining confectioners’ sugar.
-Refrigerate for 2 hours.
+Refrigerate 2 hours.
 Yield: 12 servings.

 "measured all ingredients, cake did not raise, tasted okay, but was very thin"